awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 ## Test the message<a name="campaigns-message-test"></a>

 Amazon Pinpoint can display a preview of an email message that you can view before you schedule the message to be sent\.
 For email and other types of messages, you can also send a test message to a small group of recipients for testing purposes\.
-You can send test messages in all of the channels that Amazon Pinpoint supports—email, push notification, in\-app notification, SMS, and voice\.
+You can send test messages in the following channels —email, push notification, in\-app notification, or SMS\.

 ### Previewing an email message without sending it<a name="campaigns-message-test-preview"></a>